 Ignition (formerly Bovada) has the worst software, disallows most helper tools, and has other policies that discourage serious players.
 As a result, the players here are attrocious-- much worse than players at the same level on other sites.
 Hence, this is where I play. :)

-I handle a lot of extremely sensitive data in my work, and am primarily responsible for ensuring the overall security of the Adobe Primetime suite.
-Needless to say, security is extremely important to me.
+I used to handle a lot of extremely sensitive data in my work, and was primarily responsible for ensuring the overall security of the Adobe Primetime suite.
+Needless to say, security remains extremely important to me.
 (It's also the subject people ask me about the most.)

 Password Management: 1Password